 OnDeck offers better repayment terms because there are more options for borrowers.
-For its term loans, repayment terms from 3 to 36 months are available.
-OnDeck’s lines of credit have repayment terms up to 12 months, and payments are made weekly.
+For its term loans, repayment terms from three to 36 months are available.
+OnDeck’s lines of credit have repayment terms of up to 12 months, and payments are made weekly.

-Kabbage offers two repayment terms: 6 months and 12 months.
+Kabbage offers a six-month repayment term.
 Payments are made monthly with this loan.

 Do Both Lenders Require Collateral?

 Kabbage does not require collateral to receive a line of credit.
 However, business owners must sign a personal guarantee during the application process.

 OnDeck also does not require collateral.
 However, a blanket lien is required for all loans.

 At this point, you should have a better understanding of what Kabbage and OnDeck have to offer.
 Maybe you’ve even decided to move forward with one of the aforementioned loan products.
 Before you do, you should know what to expect during the application and funding process.

 What Information Will Kabbage & OnDeck Require During The Application Process?

 Basic business and personal information are required when applying for a Kabbage line of credit.
 This includes your legal and business name, social security number, contact information, and business tax ID.
 Through Kabbage’s secure platform, you’ll connect your bank account.
 Other accounts that document your business revenue, such as Amazon, PayPal, and eBay, can also be linked to increase your odds of approval and qualify for a higher line of credit.